Tech003003/PokeBot/README.md

-# TechBot Command Center — Complete User Guide (No Coding Required)
+# TechBot Command Center — User Guide

 A local Pokémon / hot-item scalper dashboard with optional auto-purchase.
 Everything runs on **your own PC** — your logins, shipping address, and payment info never leave